LinkNinja/Prototype-Game-1/README.md

 7. How to use Player controller to get input from user.
 8. Wrote a script for the camera that.
 9. Created a point for the camera to start when the player presses start.
 This scrip also contains a button that allows the user to change camera angle.
 However, it doesn’t change back.

+Things I want to Add
+1. Engine sound that plays when the player accelerates the vehicle.
+2. Engine sound stops when the player stops.
+3. Particle effects on the wheels that throw up dirt or some effect.
+4. Smoke or particle effect from the exhaust that starts to play when the vehicle engine starts.
+5. Play a sound when the vehicle collides with an obstacle.
+6. Play sound to indicate when the camera has changed.
+7. Create a pause menu that allows the player to restart the game when the car flips over.
+8. To be cont….